HL7/fhir-us-ndh/input/pagecontent/attestation-flow-diagrams.md

 Practitioner | Create | | | |
 PractitionerRole | Attest/Create | Attest/Create | Attest/Create | |

-- Organizations Create a Careteam Resources to provide Healthcare Services, and HealthcareService Resources
+- Organizations Create Careteam Resources to provide Healthcare Services, and HealthcareService Resources
-- Organizations Create Location Resources where they provide Healthcare Servicess.
+- Organizations Create Location Resources where they provide Healthcare Services.
 - Organizations May create Endpoint Resources
 - Organizations Create Organization Resources, OrganizationAffiliation Resources
 - Organization May create Nework Resource for Social service
 - HIE/HIO Create Endpoint Resources
 - Payer Create InsurancePlans Resources, Network Resources
 - Practitioners Create Practitioner Resources, HealthcareService Resources
-- A Practitioner, Organization, or Payer can establish a provisional PractitionerRole Resources through attestation, but the verification process is not considered complete until all associated relationships have also been mutually attested
+- A Practitioner, Organization, or Payer can establish a provisional PractitionerRole Resource through attestation, but the verification process is not considered complete until all associated relationships have also been mutually attested
 - The verification process for OrganizationAffiliation is not complete until all of the associated relationships have been mutually verified